natancabral/git-start/README.md

 ### Push Origin Master

-* Change file or create a new file and send to repositoty:
+* en: Change file or create a new file and send to repositoty:

 ```bash
 git add .